 Pattern Development Guide¶

-SpectX pattern language allows to describe patterns using matchers.
-A matcher is a “mini-pattern” which matches certain type
+SpectX pattern language allows describing patterns using matchers.
+A matcher is a “mini-pattern” which matches a certain type

 of data.
 For example